 Instead of creating a stand-alone TAC, SEAGO partnered with the University of Arizona Cooperative Extension and Cochise County Health and Social Services to include Willcox transit needs and issues as a stand-alone agenda item during their monthly Willcox Healthy Community meetings.
 The committee discusses transit issues and identified transit solutions for the Willcox area.
-These meetings also provided an opportunity for participants to discuss the project scope of work and provide input desirable outcomes for the project.
+These meetings also provided an opportunity for participants to discuss the project scope of work and provide input on desirable outcomes for the project.
 The committee is made up of key stakeholders representing Cochise County, the City of Willcox, Northern Cochise Community Hospital, University about of Arizona, Willcox Unified School District, Bowie Unified School District, SEAGO, Willcox Food Pantry, local faith-based organizations, regional human service agencies, area employers, and the general public.

-Cochise County Mobility Management Coordination Meetings
+Cochise County Transit Coordination Meetings

-Every other month, key stakeholders involved with human service agency transportation and staff from the SouthEastern Arizona Governments Organization (SEAGO) meets to discuss training issues, maintenance issues, outreach, and a number of other coordination issues.
+Every other month, key stakeholders involved with human service agency transportation and SEAGO staff meet to discuss training issues, maintenance issues, outreach, and a number of other coordination issues.
 The subject of public transportation in Willcox is a regular discussion topic.